“SAFE” Fast and Effective Funding for Your Start-up

-First, a significant majority of SAFEs include either a valuation cap, a discount or both.
+First, a significant majority of SAFEs include either a valuation cap, a discount, or both.
 A valuation cap sets the highest price that can be used to convert an investment into shares.
 A discount is when a lower price is given for shares than the stock’s value.
 Both options are beneficial for investors because they allow them to gain shares at a lower price than would normally be available.
-This benefit is seen as compensation for the investor for taking the risk of investing early.
+This benefit is a compensation for the investor for taking the risk of investing early.

-Second, SAFEs include Pro-rata rights.
+Second, SAFEs include Pro rata rights.
 Pro rata rights are intended to allow the investor to continue to maintain the market share that they had before subsequent funding rounds.
 This is done by guaranteeing them the opportunity to participate in future fundraising rounds and giving them the option to purchase additional shares in order to maintain their percentage ownership of the company.
 Generally, these rights are only given to investors who contribute a significant amount of money to the early stage funding of a start-up.